rimplesimpledimple/pubmed-analyzer/README.md

 # Pubmed Paper Analyzer
 A tool to get pubmed papers and summarize them - get summary, tables, etc.

+# Limitations
+- Only supports papers with pmcid(pubmed central id).
+199/294 papers provided.
+- Rate limits for LLMs not handled.
+Issue with claude TPM-40k for large papers.

 # Approach

 ## Analysis